skip to main content

 Program Overview

-The Master of Science in Nursing-Family Nurse Practitioner track prepares the graduate to practice as a primary care provider to a wide range of patients while focusing on health promotion, risk reduction, disease prevention and illness management.
+The Master of Science in Nursing-Family Nurse Practitioner track prepares graduates to practice as a primary care provider to a wide range of patients while focusing on health promotion, risk reduction, disease prevention and illness management.
 The course instruction is delivered primarily online.

 Students are asked to come to Bryan-College Station for a limited number of class activities.
 On-campus clinical hours are required to meet the clinical objectives as set forth by the American Association of Schools of Nursing for any MSN degree.
 Students will be expected to attend on-campus clinical experiences for NURS 653 Advanced Health Assessment to complete the required 45 clinical hours in two separate on-campus visits.